 FAQ

 How do I find out if my house is in a flood zone?
 Check the state planning portal if you are in VIC, NSW, SA, TAS or the ACT, and your council's flood mapping anywhere.
-Or type the address into our free flood score page, which queries the official overlays live where they exist and tells you whether one was hit.
+Or type the address into our free flood score page, which checks the official overlays where they exist and tells you whether one was hit.

 What does a 1-in-100-year flood actually mean?
 A 1% chance of that flood level being reached or exceeded in any single year (the 1% AEP event).
 It does not mean once per century: over a 30-year mortgage, a 1% annual chance compounds to roughly a one-in-four chance of at least one such event.